aneldev/dynadux-history-middleware/README.md

 appStore.addTodo({id: '303', label: 'Evening beers', done: false});
 // Now the todos are: 301, 302, 303

-// Create a restore point with name evening
+// Create a restore point with the name evening appStore.history.setRestorePoint('evening');
-appStore.history.setRestorePoint('evening');

-// Acticate the restore point basics appStore.history.activateRestorePoint('basics');
+// Activate the restore point basics appStore.history.activateRestorePoint('basics');
 // The todos now are: 301, 302, as it was at the set store point previously

-// Acticate the restore point evening appStore.history.activateRestorePoint('evening');
+// Activate the restore point evening appStore.history.activateRestorePoint('evening');
 // Now the todos are: 301, 302, 303